Ahn Jung-hwan

-Ahn Jung-hwan (/ko/ or /ko/ /ko/; born 27 January 1976) is a South Korean television personality and former professional footballer.
+Ahn Jung-hwan (born 27 January 1976) is a South Korean television personality and former professional footballer.
 A versatile forward known for his technical skills and clutch goalscoring, Ahn represented South Korea at three FIFA World Cups, notably scoring a golden goal against Italy in 2002.
 Following his retirement, Ahn transitioned into a successful career in broadcasting, becoming a popular football commentator and television host.
 He is also recognised for his philanthropic endeavors.